Ociidii-Works/graphene-theme/README.md

 ## Installation

-Graphene theme is designed to work with the latest verion of Sublime Text, [Sublime Text 3](http://www.sublimetext.com/3dev).
+Petroleum theme is designed to work with the latest verion of Sublime Text, [Sublime Text 3](http://www.sublimetext.com/3dev).

 ### Using Sublime Package Control

-~~If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Graphene Theme via the `Package Control: Install Package` menu item.
-The Graphene Theme package is listed as `Theme - Graphene` in the packages list.~~
+~~If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Petroleum Theme via the `Package Control: Install Package` menu item.
+The Petroleum Theme package is listed as `Theme - Petroleum` in the packages list.~~

-Soon!
+~Soon!~ Maybe, if popularity requires it.

 ### Using Git